TomatoGreen2/My-SQL-Pandas-exercises-and-notes/README.md

 # SQL
 A collection of my Python/SQL exercises and protocols.
-It contains only two mini-projects based on two different python packages to connect with a MySQL library - SQLAlchemy and
+It contains only two mini-projects based on two different python packages to connect with a MySQL library - SQLAlchemy and MySQL.
+In the first project, I am looking on chemical conformer generation with rdkit, cluster them and calculate the energies for these conformers - I compare the energies than in SQL.
+In the second project, I am looking on FAO data about maize production in Europe - all in SQL.